VUSN Academic Policies/Regulations

 To request a change of status, the student is expected to complete the following steps:

-- Meet with their faculty adviser.
+- Meet with their faculty adviser and/or Academic Director of Assistant Dean.

 - Submit a Change of Status Form to the Academic Director or Assistant Dean. https://nursing.vanderbilt.edu/students/current/pdf/status.pdf